Ross S. Sterling

-Ross Shaw Sterling (February 11, 1875 – March 25, 1949) was an American politician who was the 31st Governor of Texas, serving a single two-year term from January 20, 1931, to January 17, 1933.
+Ross Shaw Sterling (February 11, 1875 – March 25, 1949) was an American politician who served as the 31st governor of Texas from 1931 to 1933.

 Early years

 Sterling was born in Anahuac in Chambers County near Houston, Texas.
 He grew up on a farm and, after little formal education, began working as a clerk at the age of 12.

 Career

 At the age of 21, Sterling launched his own merchandising business.
 In 1911, his brother Frank Sterling, other oilmen, and he formed the Humble Oil Company, a predecessor of present-day Exxon-Mobil.
 They were joined in the venture by their sister, Florence M. Sterling.
 Sterling and his brother Frank and his sister, Florence, were referred to as the "Trio".